fazrigading/fazrigading/README.md

 ## 💫 About Me

 My name is Fazri R. N. Gading, expertise in object detection, image processing, and deep learning, specializing in agricultural and industrial automation.
 Demonstrated success in developing and deploying AI-based detection systems using PyTorch and TensorFlow, achieving high accuracy in visual recognition and plant disease identification tasks.

 I have acquired TensorFlow Developer Certificate and served as a Machine Learning Mentor at Bangkit Academy 2024H1, guiding over 25+ students in model training, optimization, and real-world deployment.
-My research contributions focus on computer vision, digital image processing, and neural network optimization, emphasizing efficient architectures and data-driven model refinement.
+My research contributions focus on computer vision, digital image processing, and neural network optimization.

 Earned a Bachelor of Computer Science (B.CS. / S.Kom.) from Universitas Mulawarman with a strong academic record and research background in applied AI.
 Recognized for analytical precision, problem-solving creativity, and collaborative communication, integrating technical rigor with strategic insight to advance innovation in visual computing and intelligent automation.